How OSINT is used in cybersecurity - Part One

 Likewise, in a defensive approach, the threat intelligence team of the organization or individuals can keep track of their data and secrets by utilizing open-source intelligence about whether they have been leaked or exposed.
 If employees or any other sensitive credentials have been breached or disclosed in any cyber-attack or data leak, they can quickly reset the password and deploy the security controls.

 Organizations use the OSINT methodologies to collect all publically accessible information to analyze the data and perform the threat intelligence.
 Using the right approach to OSINT, if interpreted rightly, the organizations can have the contextual understanding of exposed and usable information that helps analyze the damage and risk of being attacked through the data.
-A massive amount of sensitive or publically available data can be accumulated by companies and businesses, which they can sniff out to classify sensitive data and plan the security or data protection model accordingly.

 There are numerous OSINT tools, below-mentioned are some of the resources that can be used to collect information: